-The Tackling Inequalities and Discrimination Experiences in health Services (TIDES) study investigates how discrimination experienced by both patients and healthcare practitioners may generate and perpetuate inequalities in health service use.
-Using questionnaires and in-depth interviews, the study aims to (1) highlight ways in which healthcare practitioners can help reduce discrimination experiences and (2) develop an intervention framework to reduce discrimination in healthcare settings.
+The Tackling Inequalities and Discrimination Experiences in health Services (TIDES) study investigates how discrimination experienced by both patients and healthcare practitioners may generate and perpetuate inequalities in health and health service use.
 The TIDES study is funded by the Wellcome Trust and the Economic and Social Research Council (ESRC).
 For more information on the study, please visit www.tidesstudy.com

-Further publications from Phase 2 are forthcoming.
-For a full list of SELCoH publications please see the SELCoH website
+For a full list of SELCoH publications please see the SELCoH website.